-- Power Failure: Tick the checkbox to enable the function of lighting up the FAULT LED indicator on the panel when power fails. - Port Link Down/Broken: Tick the checkbox to enable the function of lighting up FAULT LED indicator on the panel when ports' states are link-down or broken.
+- Power Failure: Tick the checkbox to enable the function of lighting up the FAULT LED on the panel when power fails. - Port Link Down/Broken: Tick the checkbox to enable the function of lighting up the FAULT LED on the panel when ports' states are link-down or broken.